anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #MASA-REG-vr title='Representation of MASA issued voucher with additional registrar signature' artwork-align="left"}

-Depending on the security policy of the operator, this signature can also be interpreted by the pledge explicit authorization of the registrar to install the contained trust anchor.
+Depending on the security policy of the operator, this signature can also be interpreted by the pledge as explicit authorization of the registrar to install the contained trust anchor.
 The registrar sends the voucher to the registrar-agent.

 ### Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar)